Birmingham and Solihull Coroner

 A map giving directions to Birmingham and Solihull Coroners Office and Court is available courtesy of Googlemaps.

-The Offices are open from Monday to Friday 0900 - 1600 hours except Bank Holidays.
+The offices are open from Monday to Friday, 9.00am - 4.00pm, except on Bank Holidays.

 Fax: 0121 233 4841